;

 • Place the salmon, skin-side up in the pan.
 Cook until golden brown on one side, about 4 minutes.
 Turn the fish over with a spatula, and cook until it feels firm to the touch and the skin is crisp if desired, about 3 minutes more.

-* Smoky Bacon Grapeseed Oil and Roasted Garlic Grapeseed Oil are available through Wildtree and many specialty bulk oil stores.
+* Smoky Bacon Grapeseed Oil and Roasted Garlic Grapeseed Oil are available through and many specialty bulk oil stores.

 Nutrition

-Recipe Card powered by WP Recipe Maker | Nutrition by NutriFox
+Recipe Card powered by WP Recipe Maker

-Copyright © 2017-2022 Kymberley Pekrul | GfreeDeliciously | gfreedeliciously.com | All content and photographs are copyright protected.
-The sharing of this recipe is both encouraged and appreciated.
-However, copying and/or pasting full recipes to any social media is strictly prohibited.
+Copyright © 2017-2025 Kymberley Pekrul | GfreeDeliciously | gfreedeliciously.com | All content and photographs are copyright protected.
+Sharing this recipe is both encouraged and appreciated.
+However, copying and/or pasting full recipes on social media is strictly prohibited.
 Please read my Photo Use Policy for detailed guidelines and further clarification.

 I'd love to hear your thoughts...